Eekwol: Political activism

 She is known for "a passionate stance on indigenous culture and struggle" in her lyrics, and for political and social activities.
 These activities include sitting on an Indigenous Advisory Council, and as of 7 December 2015, becoming the Program Consultant for Aboriginal Arts and Community Engagement for the Saskatchewan Arts Board.

-After attending one of the events in Saskatoon regarding Truth and Reconciliation [Canada's mandated organization that acknowledges and documents residential schools] where she performed, she was deeply affected after hearing the stories of residential school survivors.
+After attending one of the events in Saskatoon regarding Truth and Reconciliation [Canada's mandated organization that acknowledges and documents residential schools where she performed, she was deeply affected after hearing the stories of residential school survivors.
 Her reaction was to write about it, which is reflected in her song, "Ghosts".

-Quotes

-"I rap for the desire to make something powerful and creative."